DETAILED ACTION

 Re-claim 11, the redundant integrated controller operate the switch only when a signal indicating that the first EPB control module is in an abnormal state is received from the monitoring device (see paragraphs 65-66).

-Re-claim 12, the EPB power line includes a first power line for improving (or increasing) a braking force of the brake system, and a second power line for reducing (such as a retraction command) a braking force of the brake system, and the switch 220 include a first switch configured to switch the first power line, and a second switch configured to switch the second power line.
+Re-claim 12, the EPB power line includes a first power line for improving (or increasing) a braking force of the brake system, and a second power line for reducing (such as a retraction command) a braking force of the brake system, and the switch 220 includes a first switch to switch the first power line, and a second switch to switch the second power line.
 Various figures are shown with multiple switches, one of which is connected to the primary power source.
 In addition, power commands are carried over the power lines for both increasing and decreasing the brake force.
 A decrease is one in which the power transmission is reversed to the motor, so as to operate the motor in the reverse direction, thus decreasing the braking force.
 It is noted that the instant specification is relatively silent regarding the intent of the instant claim, and fails to fully explain what the applicant intends for patent coverage.

 Re-claim 13, the EPB power line is divided into an ECU portion connecting the Brake ECU to the redundant control unit, and a redundant portion connecting the redundant control unit to the EPB driving motor.